heyAlanDev/Freecodecamp_academy/responsive_web_design-new/Theory/css/properties.md

     border-bottom-color: to change the bottom border color of a element;
     border-top-width : to change the top border width of a element;
     border-top-style : to change the top border style of a element;
+    box-sizing : defines the sizing behavior of an element;
+    display : defines the display type of an element;
     border-top-color: to change the top border color of a element;
     box-shadow : to add a shadow to a element;
     border-radius : to add a border radius to a element;